ashleybaxter/iamashley/_posts/2017-06-07-my-experience-applying-to-an-accelerator.markdown

 I don't recognise that person anymore, but I often joke that the 8 years I spent working from home—and with the little social interaction I had—my social skills have been affected.
 In other words, this was _way_ out of my comfort zone!

 I was asked difficult questions.
 I didn't have answers to all of them.
-At times it probably did look like I don't know what I'm doing.
-I met some disinterested and stony-faced Venture Capitalists.
+At times it looked like I don't know what I'm doing.
+I met disinterested and stony-faced Venture Capitalists.
 I went into these sessions feeling proud of what I'm building, but left wondering why I was even there.

 While some of what I'm saying sounds negative, _it isn't_.